CQK1/enclosed-horse/README.md

 Finding the optimal wall placement that maximizes enclosed area under a fixed wall budget is NP-Hard.
 The number of possible placements grows combinatorially with the size of the map exhaustively checking every combination of grass tiles quickly becomes computationally infeasible on any non-trivial map.

 ## Our Approach
 Rather than attempting to solve the problem directly over all grass tiles, we reduce the search space before passing it to the solver.

 The key insight is that **any valid enclosure must cut off every shortest path from the border to the horse**.
+We use BFS outward from the horse to compute the shortest distance from the horse to every reachable grass tile.
+We then filter the border tiles down to only those that are reachable and have at least one inward grass neighbour, and trace each of those back to the horse following strictly decreasing distances.
-We use multi-source Dijkstra's algorithm to find all shortest paths from every border `0` tile to the horse, then collect every tile that appears on any of those paths into a deduplicated vector.
+Every tile that appears on any of those traces is collected into a deduplicated vector.

-This vector, rather than the full set of grass tiles is what gets fed into the solver.
-This reduces the effective `n` in the solver's complexity from the total number of grass tiles down to only the tiles that matter, making the solver tractable on maps where a brute force approach would not be.
+This vector, rather than the full set of grass tiles, is what gets fed into the solver.
+This reduces the effective `n` in the solver's complexity from the total number of grass tiles down to only the tiles that lie on a shortest path to the horse, making the solver tractable on maps where a brute force approach would not be.

 ### Step by Step

-1. Every `0` tile on the border is treated as a source node
-2. Multi-source Dijkstra's runs simultaneously from all sources, following only `0` tiles
-3. All shortest paths to the horse are traced back
+1. BFS runs outward from the horse across all reachable grass tiles, recording the distance from the horse to every reachable cell
+2. Every border grass tile is collected, then filtered down to only those that are reachable from the horse and have at least one inward grass neighbour
+3. Every valid border tile is traced backwards towards the horse by following strictly decreasing distance values
-4. Every tile appearing on any shortest path is collected into a vector with no duplicates
+4. Every tile touched during any trace is collected into a vector with no duplicates, shared state between traces ensures tiles shared by multiple paths are only counted once
-5. That vector is handed to the solver as the candidate wall placements
+5. That vector is handed to the solver as the candidate wall placements, reducing the solver's input from all grass tiles down to only the tiles that lie on a shortest path to the horse

 ## Build and Run